SenneRosaer/RoadFighter/README.md

 With shooting you can destroy other cars but not rocks Every car hit gives you bonus score
-There is also another racer that can race with you to the finish and if you finish first you get bonus score At the end of the third level there is a boss fight
+There is also another racer that can race with you to the finish and if you finish first you get bonus score At the end of the third level there is a boss fight.